nikhilbyte/FakeNewsDetection/README.md

 - Text: The complete text of the news.
 - Link: The URL where the news was published.

-Fine tuned the Spanish Language model called [BETO](https://github.com/dccuchile/beto) using  hugs [Huggingface Transformers library](https://github.com/huggingface/transformers).
+Fine tuned the Spanish Language model called [BETO](https://github.com/dccuchile/beto) using [Huggingface Transformers library](https://github.com/huggingface/transformers).

 This landed me on the 12th spot on the final [leaderboard](https://competitions.codalab.org/competitions/29545#results).